Digital Loan Trading and the Future of Secondary Markets | Lenders One Summer Conference Panel with Phil Rasori

 Phil Rasori, COO // MCT

 Mr. Rasori briefly stated his observation that “We’ve seen this huge shift to bid tape execution which brings the granularity of pricing.”
 He imagines that the end buyer wants the slow prepay.
-He advised the audience on many topics covered in detail in our recap of his secondary marketing opportunities for 2018 past panel appearance, which are relevant to any conversation about digitization of trading.

 After each panelist answered this introductory question, Mr. Chrisman directed the next 2 questions to Kevin Karty of Altisource…